EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 docker-compose up -d
 ```

-This will take a little while, but at the end of it, you'll have a complete infrastructure with the three containers that we've created step by step throughout this article.
+This will take a little while, but by the end of it, you'll have a complete infrastructure with the three containers that we've created step by step throughout this article.
 With the `docker-compose.yml` file, `docker-compose up` essentially takes care of running all of our `docker build` and `docker run` commands.

 The `-d` option means that the the command will run in the background and give you back control of your console.
 You can also run it without it if you want the console to show the logs from the containers.